-Each Series of LC Bonds will have the benefit of a separate Standby Letter of Credit issued in favour of the Trustee, on behalf of itself and the holders of the Bonds, by the relevant LC Bank.
+Each Series of LC Bonds will have the benefit of a separate Standby Letter of Credit Standby Letter of Credit issued in favour of the Trustee, on behalf of itself and the holders of the Bonds, by the relevant LC Bank.
 Each Standby Letter of Credit shall be drawable by the Trustee as beneficiary on behalf of itself and the holders of the Bonds upon the presentation of a demand by authenticated SWIFT sent by or on behalf of the Trustee to the relevant LC Bank in accordance with the relevant Standby Letter of Credit (the "Demand") stating that (i) the Issuer has failed to comply with Condition 2(b)(ii)(2) in relation to pre-funding the amount that is required to be pre-funded under the Conditions and/or failed to provide the Required Confirmations in accordance with Condition 2(b)(ii)(2) or (ii) an Event of Default (as defined in Condition 9) has occurred and the Trustee has given notice to the Issuer that the Bonds are due and payable in accordance with Condition 9 or (iii) the Issuer has failed to pay the fees, costs, expenses, indemnity payments and/or any other amounts expressed to be payable by it in connection with the Bonds, the Trust Deed and/or the Agency Agreement when due and such failure continues for a period of seven days from the date of the Trustee delivering its demand therefor to the Issuer.

 The aggregate liability of the relevant LC Bank under the relevant Standby Letter of Credit shall not in any circumstances exceed the LC Maximum Limit specified in the applicable Pricing Term Sheet.
+It is currently expected that the LC Maximum Limit in respect of any particular Series of LC Bonds will be set at no less than 105 per cent. of the aggregate principal amount of the relevant Series, subject to agreement between the Issuer and the relevant LC Bank.
 Multiple drawings and partial payments under the relevant Standby Letter of Credit are permitted, and each such drawing shall reduce the total amount available for drawing under the relevant Standby Letter of Credit by an amount equal to such drawing.
 Such drawings on the relevant Standby Letter of Credit will be payable in Japanese yen to or to the order of the Trustee at the time and to the account specified in the Demand presented to the LC Bank.
 Payment received by the Trustee in respect of the Demand will be deposited into the relevant LC Proceeds Account.

 Each Standby Letter of Credit will expire at 6:00 p.m.
-(Hong Kong time) on the LC Expiry Date specified in the relevant Pricing Term
+(Hong Kong time) on the LC Expiry Date specified in the relevant Pricing Term Sheet.

-In order to provide for the payment of any amount in respect of a Series of LC Bonds (the "Relevant Amount") as the same shall become due, the Issuer shall, in accordance with the Agency Agreement, by no later than the Business Day falling ten Business Days (the "Pre-funding Date") prior to the due date for such
+In order to provide for the payment of any amount in respect of a Series of LC Bonds (the "Relevant Amount") as the same shall become due, the Issuer shall, in accordance with the Agency Agreement, by no later than the Business Day falling ten Business Days (the "Pre-funding Date") prior to the due date for such payment under the Conditions:

-(A) unconditionally pay or procure to be paid the Relevant Amount into the relevant Pre-funding Account; and

-(B) deliver to the Trustee and the Principal Paying Agent by facsimile (x) a Payment and Solvency Certificate signed by any Authorised Signatory (as defined in the Trust Deed) of the Issuer, and (y) a copy of the irrevocable payment instruction from the Issuer to the Pre-funding Account Bank requesting the Pre-funding Account Bank to pay the Relevant Amount which was paid into the relevant Prefunding Account on the Pre-funding Date in full to the Principal Paying Agent by no later than 11:00 a.m.
-(Hong Kong time) on the second Business Day preceding the due date for such payment (together, the "Required Confirmations").
+- (A) unconditionally pay or procure to be paid the Relevant Amount into the relevant Pre-funding Account; and - (B) deliver to the Trustee and the Principal Paying Agent by facsimile (x) a Payment and Solvency Certificate signed by any Authorised Signatory (as defined in the Trust Deed) of the Issuer, and (y) a copy of the irrevocable payment instruction from the Issuer to the Pre-funding Account